-People with severe mental illness, throughout their lives may experience episodes of acute illness, and consequently during such episodes may find themselves in situations that imminently threaten their health and safety.
+People with severe mental illness, throughout their lives may experience episodes of acute illness, and consequently during such episodes may find themselves in situations that imminently threaten their health and safety, and their lives.
 Little is certain about the origins, timing, and frequency of such episodic occurrences during the life course of the individual.
 At the time such acute episodes do occur, however, individuals often are civilly committed to an inpatient psychiatric facility.
-Outpatient commitment, the community treatment order (CTO) in Australia, generally follows an inpatient civil commitment as a means of reducing the duration of that particular confinement period.
-Thus, the CTO accomplishes the objective of providing least restrictive care by reducing the duration of the inpatient confinement preceding its initiation.
-To help protect health and safety, the CTO functions in coordination with inpatient commitment by providing a legal framework for involuntary supervision via case managers during an exacerbated episode of illness.
-This compulsory supervision functions in two ways: it provides advocacy for needed treatment or service that is urgently required to protect health and safety, and it provides a means of removing a person from a context or social circumstance that has potentially dangerous consequences.
-CTOs achieve these objectives during their tenure.
-Often these achievements are not recorded as an affirmative act; rather, the benefit is in the reduction in the probability of involvement in a dangerous act or the avoidance of an early death.
+Outpatient commitment, the community treatment order

+(CTO) in Australia, generally follows an inpatient civil commitment as a means of reducing the duration of that particular confinement period.
+Thus, the CTO accomplishes the objective of providing least restrictive care by reducing the duration of an inpatient confinement preceding it.
+To help protect safety health and mental health, the CTO functions in coordination with inpatient commitment by providing a legal framework for involuntary supervision via case managers during an exacerbated episode of illness.
+This compulsory supervision functions in two ways: it provides advocacy for needed treatment or service that is urgently required to address safety health and mental health concerns, and it provides a means of removing a person from a context or social circumstance that has potentially dangerous consequences.
+The achievement of these objectives often are not recorded as an affirmative act; rather, the benefit is in the reduction in the probability of involvement in a dangerous act.
 The CTO is not a vaccine that prevents recurrences of illness.

 Patients who are civilly committed are involuntarily retained in hospital as long as they continue to meet the standard for retention, i.e. they are refusing treatment due to their mental illness and remain dangerous or in need of treatment to protect health and safety.
-The CTO, when assigned at release from a period of involuntary hospitalization is an analogue parole, a law that allows for early release from a hospital episode.
-Without the CTO the patient would be retained in the hospital for a longer period of time as he continues to meet the standard for commitment excepting the fact that in accepting assignment to a CTO he is pledged to cooperate with a treatment plan.
-In fact, when a patient fails to conform to the treatment plan he is brought back to hospital and due process is accorded to him in that the continuation of his hospitalization is validated by a determination that he meets the civil commitment standard for continuing his hospitalization.
+The CTO, when assigned at release from a period of involuntary hospitalization is analogous to parole, a law that allows for early release from a hospital episode.
+Without the CTO the patient would be retained in the hospital for a longer period of time as he/she continues to meet the standard for commitment excepting the fact that in accepting assignment to a CTO he/she is pledged to cooperate with a treatment plan.
+In fact, when a patient fails to conform to the treatment plan the patient is brought back to hospital to continue his treatment, often to prevent deterioration that might compromise the safety of self and others.
+Due process is accorded to the patient in that the continuation of hospitalization is validated by a determination that the patient meets the civil commitment standard for continuing his hospitalization.